virtjs/virtjs.github.io/_metalsmith/content/developers/extra-events.md

 Emitted before the emulator execute an instruction.

 <div class="alert alert-info" role="alert">
     `breakRequested` is writable: you can set it to `true` (default `false`).
-If you do so, the emulator will leave the execution before executing the instruction.
+If you do so, the emulator will leave the execution before actually executing the instruction.
 </div>

 <div class="alert alert-warning" role="alert">